-This Finding of Suitability to Transfer (FOST) summarizes how the requirements and notifications for hazardous substances, petroleum products and other regulated material on the property have been satisfied, and documents my determination, as the responsible Department of Defense (DoD) component official, that certain real property and associated improvements known as the Port and Fuel Farm Parcels (Subject Property) at Naval Activity Puerto Rico (NAPR), Ceiba, Puerto Rico are environmentally suitable for deed transfer.
-This decision is based primarily on my review of Information contained in three of the documents listed in Exhibit A (References) - the CERFA Identification of Uncontaminated Property, Former Naval Station Roosevelt Roads, Puerto Rico (the CERFA Report; Navy, 2006b), Phase I/II Environmental Condition of Property 2005) and the Covenant Deferral Reguest, Former Naval Station Roosevelt Roads, Ceiba, Puerto Rico (the CDR; Navy, 2007).
+This Finding of Suitability to Transfer (FOST) summarizes how the requirements and notifications for hazardous substances, petroleum products and other regulated material on the property have been satisfied, and documents my determination, as the responsible Department of Posture (DoD) component official, that certain real property and associated improvements known as the Port and Fuel Farm Parcels (Subject Property) at Naval Activity Puerto Rico (NAPR), Ceiba, Puerto Rico are environmentally suitable for deed transfer.
+This decision is based primarily on my review of information contained in three of the documents listed in Exhibit A (References) - the CERFA Identification of Uncontaminated Property, Former Naval Station Roosevelt Roads, Puerto Rico (the CERFA Report; Navy, 2006b), Phase VII Environmental Condition of Property Report, Former Naval Station Roosevelt Roads, Ceiba, Puerto Rico (the ECP Report; Navy, 2005) and the Covenant Deferral Request, Former Naval Station Roosevelt Roads, Ceiba, Puerto Rico (the CDR; Navy, 2007).
 Factors leading to this decision and other pertinent information related to property transfer requirements are stated below.